• Skip to primary navigation

 Some brands may offer more flavors or pack sizes than others, making it easier for consumers to find their preferred option.

-Additionally, some brands may have a faster production time for one type of jerky than the other, making it more convenient for those who prioritize quick access to snacks.
+Also, some brands may have a faster production time for one type of jerky than the other, making it more convenient for those who prioritize quick access to snacks.

-It’s important to note that availability and convenience can also depend on the consumer’s location.
+Availability and convenience can also depend on the consumer's location.

 For instance, certain regions may have a higher demand for smoked jerky over dehydrated jerky, resulting in a greater availability of the former in local stores.